dsc-courses/bpd-reference/docs/documentation/series-methods/ser.count().md

 <code>ser.count()</code>

 <div className='base'>
-    <p><strong>Returns number of non-NA/null observations in the Series.
+    <p><strong>Returns the number of non-NA/null observations in the Series.
 Essentially the length of a Series, assuming that every row has an observation.</strong></p>
 </div>

 ---